SoMa-Project/ec_grasp_planner/README.md

 ~/libgdiam/build$ cmake ..
 ~/libgdiam/build$ make test
 ```
-copy the libgdiam.so lib from the build folder to /usr/local/lib where it is expected by the ecto package.
+copy the libgdiam.so lib from the build folder to /usr/local/lib where it is expected by the ecto_rbo package.